ShuklaGroup/REAP-ReinforcementLearningBasedAdaptiveSampling/MonteCarlo/Folding-ww/Readme.md

 ## step 1:
-calculate all EC distances for each state.
+Calculate all EC distances for each state.

 > ipython step1_ECdistCal.py